bartbutenaers/node-red-contrib-letsencrypt/README.md

 ### Create Acme subscriber account
 An Acme (i.e. LetsEncrypt) subscriber account will be created, based on the specified subscriber address.
 The result will be stored in the "Account key" and "Account" fields.
 This new account will become active as soon as the flow is deployed.
 Such an account is required to be able to request certificates from Letsencrypt.

-Normally you should create a subscriber account only once!
+Normally you should create a subscriber account only ***once***!

 ### Account Key
 Your unique ECDSA (or RSA) subscriber account key in JWK format, that will be used to sign all your messages to Letsencrypt.

-Account:
+### Account
 Your unique subscriber account information.

 ### Start webserver on port
 To allow Letsencrypt to access the authorization key file, a webserver should listen to port 80 and host that file.
 Two options exist:
 +	You have already running an existing webserver, which is listening to port 80 (which is possible when this webserver has been started via administrator privileges).
 In that case you don’t need to start a second temporary webserver!
-+	However when no existing webserver is running, you can ask this node to start temporarily a minimal webserver to host the file.
++	:warning: However when no existing webserver is running, you can ask this node to start temporarily a minimal webserver to host the file.
 But since Node-RED most probably isn't running as administrator (i.e. root), this temporary webserver is not allowed to listen to the (preserved) port 80.
 As a result: ***you need to redirect all traffic from port 80 to the specified port number (> 1024) yourself (e.g. via iptables on Linux).***

 ## Certificate renewal flow in detail